MalcolmLattimore/base-auction-miniapp/README.md

 - Checking for a `package.json`, lockfile, or framework-specific configuration
 - Installing dependencies if the project includes a dependency manifest
 - Reviewing environment configuration requirements, if any are documented in the repository

+If the project uses Node.js, the setup flow is typically:

+`npm install`

+or, depending on the lockfile present: